-As we visited lots of different hutongs (=neighbourhoods consisted of narrow streets and alleys that used to surround the Forbidden City) where locals shop and live, we realised that 100-200 grams of freshly made noodles cost less than 40p and of course this amount is enough for at least a 2-person meal!
-Also, one can assure that in restaurants (not the super touristic ones) a side dish is a small dish but NOPE!
-It is almost as a…main in British restaurants and ordering just rice can feed two people!
+As we first visited lots of different hutongs (=neighbourhoods consisted of narrow streets and alleys that used to surround the Forbidden City where mainly locals shop and live) before the food markets, it was easier for us to understand the price and culture differences especially in the touristic ones!
+We realized that 100-200 grams of freshly made noodles cost less than 40p and of course this amount is enough for at least a 2-person meal!
+Wow!
+Also, one can assure that in restaurants (not the super touristic ones though) a side dish is a small dish but… NOPE!
+It is almost as decent as a…main course in the majority of British restaurants!
+Hence, ordering just rice can feed nearly two people!

-Having said that let me introduce you 3 Food Markets in Beijing:
+Having said that let me introduce you in detail to the 3 Food Markets in Beijing I mentioned before:

 The Famous : Wang Fu Jing Snack Street

-Located on the centre of Beijing it is what you have seen in pictures, a very busy street full of food (mainly based on meat).
+Located in the city center, it looks exactly like the photos you might have already seen , a very busy street full of food (mainly based on meat) and noisy vendors.
 Noodles, rice, corn, chestnuts, baked peanuts, huge spring rolls are just few of the veggie options.
-Most of the dumplings have beef/ pork/ chicken/ seafood inside so if you are vegetarian please be careful!
-A highlight is the potato skewer that costs 10 CNY (£1.15) and this is the cheapest price we found amongst the street food markets we have been.
-Many restaurants are around with decent (but not cheap for China) prices.
-It can be a nice walk after visiting Tienanmen Sq. as it’s about 15 minutes walking distance from the north side of the square.
+Most of the dumplings (pronounced jiǎozi ad written 餃子 ) have minced beef/ pork/ chicken/ seafood inside so if you are vegetarian please be aware!
+A snack highlight is the potato skewer (common in other Asian countries as well) that costs 10 CNY (£1.15) and this is the cheapest price we found amongst the Chinese street food markets we have been during our 1-month stay.
+Many restaurants are scattered around having decent (but not cheap for China) prices.
+I recommend combining it with a walk around Tienanmen Sq. as the street market is about 15 minutes walking distance from the north side of the square.

 Nearest Metro station: Wangfujing